WhatIsHeDoing/learning-rust/README.md

 ## 👋🏻 Introduction

-This repository is helping [Darren Hickling] learn Rust!
+This repository is helping [Darren Hickling] to learn Rust!

 ## 📦 Dependencies